Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 Your involvement in our foster program will prepare animals for a full and healthy life!
 The Kansas Humane Society’s foster program provides a very rewarding experience for both the foster family and the lucky animal(s) involved.
 The goal of the foster program is to reduce euthanasia of potentially adoptable animals.

 Sometimes when animals are brought into KHS they are malnourished, ill, or generally unprepared to be adopted to a new loving home.
-You can make a difference in these animals’ lives by becoming a foster parent and help to:
+You can make a difference in these animals’ lives by becoming a foster parent and helping to:

 - Ensure that all puppies and kittens are old enough to be placed up for adoption,